google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mjs_attachBody

-Attach child body to a parent frame, return 0 on success.
+Attach child body to a parent frame, return the attached body if success or NULL otherwise.

 .. _mjs_attachFrame: